MarinaYutingS/Backpropagation/README.md

 <br> Backpropagation pt1.
 Step Three. <br>
 - b3, w3, w4 is to be optimized by using the chain rule and gradiant descent
 - codes to be improved
+- to define the criteria as for when the gradiant descent should stop optimizing paramaters